github/docs/data/reusables/secret-scanning/push-protection-delegated-bypass-intro.md

-Delegated bypass for push protection lets you control who can bypass push protection and which blocked pushes should be allowed.
+Delegated bypass for push protection lets you define contributors who can bypass push protection and adds an approval process for other contributors.